Tranexamic acid (Oral route)

 Uses of This Medicine:

 Tranexamic acid is used to treat heavy menstrual bleeding in women.
-This medicine may be used by teenage females, but is not recommended before the start of menstruation.
+This medicine may be used by teenage females, but is not intended for use before the start of menstruation.

 Tranexamic acid is an antifibrinolytic agent.
 It works by blocking the breakdown of blood clots, which prevents bleeding.